EVENTS & PROGRAMS

 Garden Fair & Plant Sale

 The spring Garden Fair & Plant Sale takes place every year on the last weekend of April.
-Shop from thousands of plants and over 25 local gardening, lifestyle, and food vendors.
+Shop from thousands of plants as well as dozens of local gardening, lifestyle, and food vendors.
 You can also get advice from our expert gardeners and enjoy free family activities.

 Bulb Sale & Garlic Planting Party

-The annual Bulb Sale & Garlic Planting Party takes place in late September or early October.
-There will be edible and decorative bulbs for sale, free family-friendly art activities, garlic planting, food tastings, garden tours, vegetable harvesting, and more.
+The annual Bulb Sale & Garlic Planting Party takes place every year in the Washington Youth Garden on the last Saturday in October.
+There are edible and decorative bulbs for sale, free family-friendly art activities, garlic planting, food tastings, garden tours, vegetable harvesting, and more.

-Join us for the annual Christmas Tree Sale in early December.
-Visitors can buy Christmas trees and other holiday greenery at the Arboretum, or pre-order a tree and have it delivered to your house.
+Join us for the annual Winter Festival & Christmas Tree Sale in early December.
+There is a gift vendor village with dozens of local artisans, as well as free family activities.
+Visitors can also buy Christmas trees and other holiday greenery at the Arboretum, or pre-order a tree and have it delivered to their house.

 VIRTUAL EVENTS